YottaDB/YDBDoc/MessageRecovery/errors.rst

 ARCTLMAXHIGH, The environment variable XXXX = YYYY is too high.
 Assuming the maximum acceptable value of ZZZZ

 Run Time Warning: The environment variable named XXXX that controls the maximum number of auto-relink routine entries is assigned a value (YYYY) that is too high.
-MUMPS will set maximum routine count to ZZZZ and continue normal operation.
+MUMPS will set the maximum routine count to ZZZZ and continue normal operation.

-Action: Please set environment variable XXXX to a value between 1,000 and 16,000,000.
+Action: Please set the environment variable XXXX to a value between 1,000 and 16,000,000.

 ------------
 ARCTLMAXLOW